Promotion Strategy to Balance Small Business

 Re-purpose, re-purpose, re-purpose

 Great content necessitates a financial, time, and skill investment.
-Find ways to repurpose, recycle, and rethink material to get the most out of your investment.
+Find ways to repurpose, recycle, and rethink materials to get the most out of your investment.
 A blog post, for example, can be turned into an infographic.
 A single infographic can be transformed into a slew of social media photos or a motion graphic video.

 This type of repurposing can be done DIY by a small (or even one-person) team when a small firm has access to quick and easy tools like those in Adobe Creative Cloud (including Spark, Premiere Rush, and InDesign), avoiding the need to hire more expensive contractors or agencies.